zelikos/davincibox/.github/ISSUE_TEMPLATE/bug_report.md

 See the [upgrading](https://github.com/zelikos/davincibox#upgrading) section of the README for more information.

+Also, be sure to **read the [Disclaimers section of the README](https://github.com/zelikos/davincibox?tab=readme-ov-file#disclaimers) first**.
+Your issue may already be known and/or is an upstream issue with DaVinci Resolve directly, not with this project.

 **Describe the bug**

 A clear and concise description of what the bug is.